-- Non-standard responses within their Protecting Units. - Operational feasibility of fire management options within their Protecting Units. - Alaska Known Sites Database gaps within their Protecting Units. - Reviews should identify: - o Successes and opportunities for improvement.

-2024 Review Page 43 of 48 • Site data collected by Protecting Units and IMTs during the fire season that have not been posted to the Alaska Known Sites Database.
+- Non-standard responses within their Protecting Units. - Operational feasibility of fire management options within their Protecting Units. - Alaska Known Sites Database gaps within their Protecting Units. - Reviews should identify: - Successes and opportunities for improvement. - Site data collected by Protecting Units and IMTs during the fire season that have not been posted to the Alaska Known Sites Database.